aeb0084/CURE_SkillBuilding/README.md

 Excel Tab| Content
 --------------------------- | -----------------------------------------------------
-Metadata.                | Worksheet describing survey item abbreviations for analysis and content of worksheets F2018-Pre                | Data collected from pre-course survey in guided format (2018) F2018-Post               | Data collected from post-course survey in guided format (2018) F2019-Pre                | Data collected from pre-course survey in autonomous format (2019)
+Metadata                 | Worksheet describing survey item abbreviations for analysis and content of worksheets F2018-Pre                | Data collected from pre-course survey in guided format (2018) F2018-Post               | Data collected from post-course survey in guided format (2018) F2019-Pre                | Data collected from pre-course survey in autonomous format (2019)